sandeepsharma99/python_hitesh_chaudhary/python_notes.md

 Project B needs Django 5.0
 If both are installed globally ❌ → version conflict

-# how do you read and write json data ?
+# Q: how do you read and write json data ?
 ans: In Python, the built-in json module is used to work with JSON data, primarily using the     `.load` functions for reading and `.dump` functions for writing
 Use a with open() statement to ensure the file is properly closed